 In the graveyard, close to the chapel wall is the tomb of Thomas Phillips.
-It is covered by a slate gravestone, with an epitaph worthy of his great achievements ("A profound divine, an admirable preacher...…..").
+It is covered by a slate gravestone, with an epitaph worthy of his great achievements (A profound divine, an admirable preacher...…..).
 In front of the chapel is a monument to the Madagascar missionaries with a Welsh inscription, while a display board tells their story in two languages.
-Like most Welsh chapels, this one is normally kept locked, but was fortunately open for redecoration when I called.
-On scanning the visitors book, I was touched to see many recent entries by parties of Madagascan Christians, paying warm tribute to the labours of the pioneers from Neuaddlwyd 200 years earlier.
+Like most Welsh chapels, this one is normally kept locked, but was fortunately open for redecoration when we called.
+On scanning the visitors book, it was moving to see many recent entries by parties of Madagascan Christians, paying warm tribute to the labours of pioneers from Neuaddlwyd 200 years earlier.

 At the centre of the village, a square grass area forms a traffic roundabout, but also serves as a small village green, surrounded by shops and cottages.
-One of these buildings, painted bright green and known as The Albion was, from 1900 to 1914, the boyhood home of Martyn Lloyd Jones, whose father had moved the family here from Cardiff, hoping to make a living with a dairy and grocery business.
+One of these buildings, painted vivid green and known as The Albion was, from 1900 to 1914, the boyhood home of Martyn Lloyd Jones, whose father had moved the family here from Cardiff, hoping to make a living with a dairy and grocery business.
 Martyn grew up enjoying the beauties of the Welsh countryside and travelling daily to school in Tregaron, about four miles away.
-It is probable that while here, he would have imbibed some knowledge of the life and teaching of Llangeitho's most famous son, Daniel Rowland (1713-1790).
+While here, he would certainly have imbibed some knowledge of the life and teaching of Llangeitho's most famous son, Daniel Rowland (1713-1790).

 The Anglican church did not approve of his new style of preaching.
 His elder brother John had succeeded his father as rector and for twenty-seven years Daniel served as his curate, but often went to preach in neighbouring parishes or in barns.
 On John's death in 1760, the bishop passed over Daniel as rector, but awarded the living to his son, also called John.
 For a while, Daniel was therefore curate to his own son, but eventually his licence to preach was withdrawn and he began to use a Methodist Chapel.
 Unlike other Methodist preachers, Rowland did little itineration, basing his ministry in and around Llangeitho.

 Rowland's statue, sculpted by Edward Griffith in 1883, stands near the centre of the village, on the site of a chapel built for him in 1764.
-It shows him with one hand raised in preaching, while the other holds an open Bible.
+He has one hand raised in preaching, while the other holds an open Bible.
 The adjacent Gwynfil Chapel (SY25 6TW), with grey pebble-dashed walls and windows with attractive coloured glass was built in the nineteenth century.
 Noticeboards in the village give helpful information on Rowland's life and ministry.

 St David's Church (Eglwys Dewi Sant) stands prominently above the village (SY25 6PE) and can be visited with a key obtainable from the village shop.
-A display inside recounts its connection with the Welsh Calvinistic Methodists and, in particular, remembers the story of the conversion of Daniel Rowland (1713-1790) in 1735.
+A display inside recounts its connection with the Welsh Calvinistic Methodists and, in particular, remembers the remarkable conversion of Daniel Rowland (1713-1790) in 1735.

-In the south transept, there is a small chapel, with displays explaining the history if the church.
-It includes panels giving details of Morgan's life and also has a facsimile of his Welsh Bible, first published in 1588.
+In the south transept, there is a small chapel, with displays explaining the history of the church.
+It includes panels giving details of Morgan's life and has a facsimile of his Welsh Bible, first published in 1588.